Forescout/eyeExtend-Connect/Fortinet VPN/README.md

 Fortinet VPN APP – connects directly to FMG/FGT using the REST API and retrieves properties on connected VPN user sessions.

+### Version v1.1.3 Fortinet VPN APP - to support FortiOS 7.4

+When dropping VPN session, FortiOS 7.4.0 requires to use websession index, not like in prior versions using subsession index.

 Control Actions

 - Drop (disconnect) VPN existing VPN sessions.